Utah Administrative Code

 (c) Disposal of controlled substances must comply with the Pharmacy Practice Act, which is adopted and incorporated by reference.

 (1) The licensee must ensure that at least one staff person is on duty at all times who has training in basic first aid, the Heimlich maneuver, certification in cardiopulmonary resuscitation, and emergency procedures to ensure that each resident receives prompt first aid as needed.
-First aid training refers to any basic first aid course approved by the American Red Cross or Utah Emergency Medical Training Council.

 (2) The licensee must ensure that a first aid kit is available at a specified location in the facility.